-Additional entry requirements: some courses have specific subject requirements, please see www.kent.ac.uk/ug for details.
+Additional entry requirements: specific subject requirements for these degrees include A-level maths or equivalent, please see www.kent.ac.uk/ug for details.

 We offer a foundation year if you do not have the grades needed for direct entry to Stage 1 or have not previously studied science.
 Modules cover areas of calculus, algebra and arithmetic, and properties of matter.